10 Push Notification Best Practices for eCommerce Brands

 This is another great example of mapping notifications to the customer journey.

-Abandoned carts are a plague for eCommerce businesses.
+Abandoned carts are a huge opportunity for eCommerce businesses.

-There are various drivers of cart abandonment, like:
+There are various reasons for cart abandonment, like:

 - Unexpected costs like high shipping fees or hidden taxes